oliverius/logo/docs/part2.md

 ```

 What this regex does is:
-* • Analyze the text inside the textarea (`textarea.value`).
+* Analyze the text inside the textarea (`textarea.value`).
 This is `repeat 4 [ fd 60 rt 90 ]`
-* • Find all the matches (`g` for global, not only the first one)
+* Find all the matches (`g` for global, not only the first one)
-* • The matches are for the regular expression between the two forward slashes, therefore `([^\s]+)`
+* The matches are for the regular expression between the two forward slashes, therefore `([^\s]+)`
-* • Whatever we try to match will be saved in an array, hence the brackets.
+* Whatever we try to match will be saved in an array, hence the brackets.
 So the expression is now `[^\s]+`.
-* • And that expression means: find any character that is not `^` a space `\s` and it is followed by more characters that are not spaces (i.e. the delimiter is a space)
+* And that expression means: find any character that is not (`^`) a space (`\s`) and it is followed by more characters that are not spaces (i.e. the delimiter is a space)

 But since this is not going to be the final solution, do we need to use regex?
 My main issue is that when people use regex they tend to try more things with regex even if it is not necessary, and someone will try to solve a problem with a supercomplicated regex that it is difficult to read.
-Coming from C#, [Jon Skeet has also the same thoughts](https://codeblog.jonskeet.uk/2005/09/21/overuse-of-regular-expressions/)
+Coming from C#, [Jon Skeet has also the same thoughts](https://codeblog.jonskeet.uk/2005/09/21/overuse-of-regular-expressions/).

 We will do the simplest possible way for now: